JE-Random-Tech/ProJEcts/Nextcloud_Docker_Setup/Readme.md

 ## Get Started
 Docker in general is a versatile tool which is always good to know and be aware of the basic features like compose, network and volumes. [docker-curriculum](https://docker-curriculum.com/) is one of the best to get started.
-To clone this repository git has to be installed.
-The commands are on the top right of this page.
+To clone this subfolder you can either use `git clone https://github.com/JE-Random-Tech/ProJEcts.git` and remove the other folders or install snv using `sudo apt install subversion` followed by `svn checkout https://github.com/JE-Random-Tech/ProJEcts/trunk/Nextcloud_Docker_Setup` to copy this subfolder.
 Before we start the conatiners we have to set up our infrastructure and specify certain parts of the docker-compose.yaml file.
 (QNAP enable ssh and use e.g. putty or Container Station -> create -> create application (button))

 ## Setup
 ### DynDNS and port forwarding